Website-2/zbp-language-services.github.io/legal-notice.md

 ###### Data collection on this website
 <br>
-<small>Who is responsible for the data collected on this website?</small>
+<small>Who is responsible for the data collected on this website?
 <br><br>
-<small>The data processing on this website is carried out by the website operator.
+The data processing on this website is carried out by the website operator.
 Their contact details can be found in the section "Information about the responsible party" in this privacy policy.</small>

 ###### How do we collect your data?
 <br>
 <small>Certain data is collected when you provide it to us.
-This could be, for example, data you enter into our contact form.</small>
+This could be, for example, data you enter into our contact form.
 <br><br>
-<small>Other data is collected by our IT systems automatically or with your consent when you visit this website.
+Other data is collected by our IT systems automatically or with your consent when you visit this website.
 This data is mainly technical data (e.g. internet browser, operating system, or the time of the page visit).
 The collection of this data occurs automatically as soon as you access this website.</small>

 ###### What do we use your data for?
 <br>